vckyou/Reforestation/README.md

-## What do you call a fake noodle?
-An impasta.
+## What did the calculator say to the student?
+You can count on me.